29jm/SnowflakeOS/README.md

 ![A picture is worth, like, a few words](https://29jm.github.io/assets/sos-paint.jpg)

-A hobby OS to help me learn about kernel stuff, to eventually get into linux kernel developpement.
+A hobby OS to help me learn about kernel stuff, to eventually get into linux kernel developement.
 Currently it supports:
 + booting in higher half
 + paging
 + memory management